-Academic advising is provided by an assigned faculty or staff member to allow an ongoing series of consultations between students and an advisor.
-Therefore, every student admitted to the University is assigned an academic advisor.
-Advisors are available to offer counsel to students regarding academic policies and procedures, in registering for courses each semester, in checking progress toward obtaining their degree and in matters relating to personal and spiritual growth.
+Graduate students are advised by the Graduate Specialist.
+The Graduate Specialist is available to offer counsel to students regarding academic policies and procedures, registering for courses each semester, checking progress toward obtaining their degree and matters relating to personal and spiritual growth.

-While advisors and advisees share in the advising process, each student is responsible for meeting his/her educational goals and satisfying graduation requirements.
+While the Graduate Specialist shares in the advising process, each student is responsible for meeting his/her educational goals and satisfying graduation requirements.